UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

 A right-sided midfielder by trade, Maina first came to prominence by way of an impressive Bundesliga debut against Borussia Dortmund and then found himself included in the first team plans of coach André Breitenreiter for the 2018-19 season.

 Liking to get forward and join the attack, Maina needs to improve his goalscoring record over the next season or two.
 However, reputed interest from then Manchester United manager, Jose Mourinho, in the summer of 2018 failed to put Maina off his stride as he looks to make the next step forward.

 At twenty years of age, Gian-Luca Itter is a defensive colleague of Uduokhai at Vfl Wolfsburg.
 While Uduokhai plays as a centre back, Itter is attempting to make the left-back spot in the Wolfsburg defence his own.

-A 2017 Bundesliga debut against Bayern Munich offered up early hope of a breakthrough, but appearances have been relatively sparse since then and Itter has spent the majority of the current season playing for the reserves.
-Notwithstanding this, he is highly regarded at Wolfsburg and is seen as a definite player for the future.
+A 2017 Bundesliga debut against Bayern Munich offered an early hope of a breakthrough, but appearances have been relatively sparse since then and Itter has spent the majority of the current season playing for the reserves.
+Despite this, he is highly regarded at Wolfsburg and is seen as a definite player for the future.

 A sharp tackler, Itter is also keen to get forward down the flanks when he can.
 Possessing a good crossing ability, Itter’s pace can be an invaluable asset in helping to break opponents down.
 As with Havertz and Maier, Itter also has been honoured with prestigious Fritz Walder Medal recognition, winning the gold medal in the U17 category in 2016.

 Subscribe to Punditfeed on Google News for all the latest updates from the world of sports!